beateskog/INF112project/README.md

 # INF112 libGDX + Maven template
 Simple skeleton with [libGDX](https://libgdx.com/).
 See the tutorial in [Filer / Tutorials](https://mitt.uib.no/courses/33532/files/folder/Tutorials) on Mitt UiB.

+# Known problems

+On Mac OS X:

+* The application won't start without giving the JVM the `-XstartOnMainThread` option.
+In Eclipse, you can set this up with *Run → Run Configurations...*, then choosing the *Arguments* tab and adding `-XstartOnMainThread` to *VM argument*.
+[Check this screenshot.](https://git.app.uib.no/inf112/22v/lectures/-/raw/master/img/eclipse-vm-args.png)

+* On Macs with the M1 processor, a newer version of libgdx is needed.
+The Maven [`pom.xml`](pom.xml) file has been set up to use version `1.10.1-SNAPSHOT` automatically.

 # Maven Setup
 This project comes with a working Maven `pom.xml` file.
 You should be able to import it into Eclipse using *File → Import → Maven → Existing Maven Projects* (or *Check out Maven Projects from SCM* to do Git cloning as well).
 You can also build the project from the command line with `mvn clean compile` and test it with `mvn clean test`.